cert-manager/website/content/en/docs/tutorials/venafi/venafi.md

 kubectl apply -n demo -f demo-deployment.yaml
 ```

-Note that the Service resource we deploy is of type ClusterIP and not
+Note that the Service resource we deploy is of type `ClusterIP` and not
-LoadBalancer, as we will expose and secure traffic for this service using
+`LoadBalancer`, as we will expose and secure traffic for this service using
-ingress-nginx that we deployed earlier.
+`ingress-nginx` that we deployed earlier.

-You should be able to see two Pods and one Service in the ``demo`` namespace:
+You should be able to see two Pods and one Service in the `demo` namespace:

 ```bash
 kubectl get po,svc -n demo